energylab/gacela/README.md

 ## Data Source Setup

+Gacela assumes that in any given application there will be multiple sources of data, even if there just multiple databases that need to be used.

 Currently there are two supported types of Data Sources for Gacela: Database & Salesforce.
 We plan to add support for Xml, RESTful Web Services, and SOAP Web Services as well as to fully support the differences between MySQL, MSSQL, Postgres, and SQLlite.

 Gacela provides a convenience method to create a DataSource object from configuration parameters.
+Once a DataSource object is created, it is easily registered with the Gacela instance so that it is available from anywhere.

 ### Relational Database